ysard/PT6312_VFD_Arduino_Library/README.md

 The filament must be connected to a negative power rail: ~-1.2V DC* is acceptable.

-\* Negative voltages can be obtained very easily by using a very common LM2596 based DC-DC converter (See their datasheet).
+\* Negative voltages can be obtained very easily by using a very common LM2596 based DC-DC converter (See `Figure 8-5.
+Inverting −5-V Regulator With Delayed Start-Up` of their datasheet here <https://www.ti.com/lit/ds/symlink/lm2596.pdf>).

 ## Configuration